 In this classroom course the student learns about the major classes of drugs based on therapeutic activity.
 A base is built so that learning can continue whenever medications are encountered later in the program or in the AHT's career.
 Methods of drug action, metabolism and excretion, biological variability, and drug reactions are studied and pertinent legislation emphasized.
 Dispensing instructions are reviewed, and principles of maintaining drug inventories are examined.
-Various costing formulae used in veterinary practices are simulated.
+Various costing formulae used in veterinary practices are outlined and their application is simulated.